How Durable Are Our Flags?

 Before I started Flags For Good, I was a flag nerd who was buying flags off Amazon to fly outside of my house.
 I had two big problems with doing this:

-So when we were testing fabrics, we chose 200D polyester which blends extreme durability with still enough lightness to fly in a light breeze.
-It's the same material used in commercial flutter flags and other high use promotional banners.
+So when we were testing fabrics, we chose a strong polyester which blends extreme durability with still enough lightness to fly in a light breeze.
+It's similar to the polyester used in commercial flutter flags and other high use promotional banners.

 But what does that mean for you?